carueda/stscfg/readme.md

     val port : Int = int | 8080
   }

-  // structure that can be used multiple times class FooCfg(c: Config) extends BaseConfig(c) {
-    val str    : String      = string
-    val optInt : Option[Int] = optional[Int]
-  }

   val foo    : FooCfg         = $[FooCfg]
   val optFoo : Option[FooCfg] = optional[FooCfg]
   val foos   : List[FooCfg]   = $[FooCfg].list
 }

 ```

-we can parse the following configuration:
+With the above in place, we can then parse the following configuration:

 ```
 path = "/tmp"